ailin-liu/Capstone_location_recommendations/README.md

 # Capstone_location_recommendations

-Two python files are used for capstone projects.
+Two python files are used for this Capstone project.

 monster_engineer_jobs_scraping.py is for online data scraping from Monster.com